olafbuitelaar/prebid-mobile-android/README.md

 # Prebid Mobile Android SDK

-Get started with Prebid Mobile by creating a Prebid Server account [here](http://prebid.org/prebid-mobile/prebid-mobile-pbs.html)
+Get started with Prebid Mobile by requesting an Adsolutions Prebid Server account [here](https://www.adsolutions.com)

 ## Use Maven?

-Easily include the Prebid Mobile SDK using Maven.
+Easily include the Adsolutions Prebid Mobile SDK using Maven.
 Simply add this line to your gradle dependencies:

 ```
-compile 'org.prebid:prebid-mobile-sdk:[0,1)'
+implementation 'com.adsolutions:adsolutions-prebid-mobile-sdk:0.5.3'
 ```